nelsongt/mfiaDLTS2/README.md

     pip install numpy pandas PyQt5 pyqtgraph PyMeasure zhinst

-Now from the that prompt type to start mfiaDLTS2:
+Then from Anaconda Prompt type to start mfiaDLTS2:

     python <path to mfiaMain.py>

 If you want a way to run the program by double clicking a file you have to create a .bat file for this.
 Using notepad, write this:

     @echo off
     <path to python.exe> <path to mfiaMain.py>
     pause